-Moles, medically known as nevi, are clusters of pigmented cells that appear as small, dark spots on the skin, and can vary greatly in size and color.
-Moles can develop anywhere on the body.
-Although most skin moles are harmless, in rare cases they can become precancerous, necessitating removal, however most patients opt to remove benign moles for cosmetic reasons.
+Moles, medically known as nevi, are clusters of pigmented cells that appear as small, dark spots on the skin and can vary greatly in size and color.
+Moles can develop anywhere on the body and although most moles are harmless, in rare cases they can become precancerous – necessitating removal.

-There are four methods used for mole removal: shave excision, punch biopsy, excisional surgery, and laser removal.
 Shave excision is used for moles that are raised above the skin.
 In the shave procedure, a sharp scalpel is used to shave down the surface of the mole so that it is flush with the surrounding skin.
-The punch biopsy technique, usually used for smaller skin moles, involves using a special device to “punch out” a cylinder-shaped piece of skin and excisional surgery involves having a surgeon cut the mole out entirely and close the wound with stitches.
-The first three methods of mole removal, while not bad methods, can cause permanent scarring.

-The fourth and more preferred method involves using a laser to non-surgically penetrate the pigment within the mole to eliminate it.
-With laser mole removal, a laser light beam is used to heat the cells or tissue with the intent of manipulating or bursting them.
-The pigment of the mole, which is then broken up and absorbed by the body during the healing process.
+The laser mole removal technique is the preferred method which involves using a laser to target the cells within the mole to remove it.
+A laser light beam is used to heat the cells or tissue with the intent of disrupting them.
+The mole is then broken up and absorbed by the body during the healing process.

-Initially following treatment, moles will become slightly darker and in time lighten, shrink and disappear.
+Initially following treatment, moles will become slightly darker in color and with time will lighten, shrink and disappear.
 Depending on the depth and size of the mole(s) treated, several treatments may be required.

 Contact the Madison skin restoration specialists at Lasting Skin Solutions® for a professional skin care consultation.